 Crankbaits – Crankbaits are reaction lures.
 The action is caused by reeling.
 Naturally, a straight retrieve can put more Yellow Perch in the boat for you.
 Using a straight retrieve on a crankbait will often produce feeding Perch as well as aggressive reaction strikes.
 Another effective method is to twitch and pop your rod while you are reeling.
 It imparts a very unique action that the Perch cannot seem to resist, especially when your crankbait has a very real looking paint job.

-Jigs – Using jigs and jigging spoons are one of the best ways to target Yellow Perch especially for ice fishermen.
+Jigs – Using jigs and jigging spoons are one of the best ways to target Yellow Perch especially for ice fishermen and are the best perch lures.
 Jigs can be used through the ice or in open water with equal catch rates.
 Jigs with a curly tail work very well when you want a lure to retrieve.
 Straight tails and split tails work well when you are vertical jigging from the boat.
-For more aggresive fish, you can attach a spinner to these already effective lures to create flash and more water displacement.
+For more aggressive fish, you can attach a spinner to these already effective lures to create flash and more water displacement.
 They are very versatile lures.

 Minnow Lures – Soft plastic minnows are the golden standard that all lures are compared to for Yellow Perch fishermen.
 They are quite simply the best.
 To fish a soft plastic minnow, fish them slower to start with.
 Choose a minnow that closely resembles the natural forage of the Perch in your water body.
 Mount it on a similar colored jig head or an unpainted one for the best results.
 Even without tails, you can straight retrieve a minnow lure through the water and Perch rarely will ignore it if they are close by.
 Minnow lures will catch Yellow Perch every season of the year cold or hot with very little change in how you fish them.